Knot Theory and Error-Correcting Codes: Introduction

 The paper then investigates how properties of knots translate into properties of the associated error-correcting code.
 To do so, we also establish some new properties of knot colorings.
 Most of our results focus on the length and the dimension of the associated code, but we are also able to prove some properties of the minimum distance (whose study appears to be a challenging task).

 In our paper, we pay particular attention to two families of knots and their error-correcting codes.
 These are \textit{torus knots} and their iterations, and \textit{pretzel knots}.
 We compute the parameters of the corresponding codes in several instances.
 We also study the connected sum of knots and how the corresponding codes behave.
-Finally, we investigate the natural question of when the dual of a knot code is a knot code, and provide partial answers.
+We investigate the natural question of when the dual of a Fox knot code is a Fox knot code, and provide partial answers.

 \paragraph{Outline.} The remainder of this paper is organized as follows.
 In Section~\ref{sec:1} we briefly review the preliminaries of knot and coding theory that are needed for this paper.
 Section~\ref{sec:2} is about knot colorings and their algebra.
 In Section~\ref{sec:3} we show how one can associate a code to a knot and investigate how the knot properties translate into code parameters.
-In Section~\ref{sec:4} we focus on torus knots, pretzel knots, and their associated codes.
-Sections~\ref{sec:5} and~\ref{sec:6} conclude the paper and are about the connected sum of knots and the dual of knot codes, respectively.
+Section~\ref{sec:4} is devoted to torus knots, pretzel knots, and their associated codes.
+In Section \ref{sec:graph}, we study codes from graphs of Tait diagram of knots.
+Sections~\ref{sec:5} and~\ref{sec:6} conclude the paper and are about the connected sum of knots and the dual of Fox knot codes, respectively.
 The paper also contains an appendix for the needed commutative algebra background.